owenrumney/blogbase/_posts/2014-12-03-Adventures_with_Spark_pt2.markdown

 To simplify this use case, I'm going to pick one fabricated indicator of fraudulent usage and focus on that.

-* An alert must be raised if a credit card makes £10,000 of purchases within a 10 minutre sliding window
+* An alert must be raised if a credit card makes £10,000 of purchases within a 10 minute sliding window

 For the purposes of this learning project I am going to assume the following this;